 2. Put It In A Basket or Bin

-3. Unconventional Tree Skirt
+4. Unconventional Tree Skirt

 Bins are great but if you want a softer look that is in the tree skirt family then we also have some great ideas.
 Both Arlyn and I love love the thick knit tree skirt.
 And guess what?!
 They are for sale on Etsy.
 Merry Christmas.
 However, if you want to get crafty, you can make a cool patchwork shirt like the indigo one above.
 Just find or buy a bunch of your favorite fabrics, sew them together (skills permitted) and BOOM a cool and custom piece.
 Then lastly, for the people who want something truly unique and something that requires truly zero effort, I present to you the “Rug Pillow Skirt” is for you.
-It’s cozy, adds a ton of texture and couldn’t be easier to accomplish.
+It’s cozy, adds a ton of texture, and couldn’t be easier to accomplish.
 Just literally throw down some small rugs and pillows at the base of the tree and finish it off with turning on the *NSYNC Christmas classic, Under My Tree.

-4. The Present Basket
+6. The Present Basket

 This was a fun and new concept to me and the team but we are into it.
 Say hello to “The Present Basket.”
 It helps to keep presents wrangled and looking super organized.
 Plus, I will take any excuse to buy/use a pretty woven basket.
 Amiright?

-5. Magnolia Leaves
+8. Magnolia Leaves

-6. Asymmetrical Mantel Garland
+9. Asymmetrical Mantel Garland

 I see you, you chic asymmetrical garland you.
 Ugh, it’s just so awesome and I hope that if you have a mantel or even a doorway that you will consider this garland look for.
 It basically screams, “I have style and I play by my own rules.”
 Sooo ya, you should go ahead and at least try.
 Also, if you are into that very cute DIY lightbulb garland add-on in the photo on the left, then head to @kismet_house for the tutorial.

-7. Unconventional Florals
+12. Unconventional Florals

 Next, let’s talk holiday florals.
 I am very into this cool dried flower look in the first two photos.
 It’s moody yet festive and you don’t have to worry about making sure they are watered (aka less stress).
 The key to the chicness of these florals is the asymmetrical look.
 Can you sense a theme??
 But if dried flowers aren’t your speed then you can just use tree scraps (that you can get for free at your local tree lot) and drape a bundle on a shelf or surface.
 It’s messy and organic in a really good way.

-8. Fun Decor Accents
+13. Fun Decor Accents

 These were just two ideas that we loved: The skinny tree trio and the elf door.
 First off/once again, Christine from @_forthehome’s styling is perfection.
 I want that whole forest in my home.
 But the true star in that shot is the tall tree trio with the faux fur pelt at its feet.
 You could actually even forgo the traditional Christmas tree if you wanted and mix it up with something like this.
 Basically, it’s just a really pretty idea.
 For the second and last idea is the elf door.
 If your heart doesn’t melt at the little detail then we are different people I guess (which is okay).
 But seriously how cute is it and how fun would it be to make with your little one.
-Plus, it would be impossible not to smile every time you walked passed it.
+Plus, it would be impossible not to smile every time you walked by it.